 2ND ROUND & SEMI-FINAL RECITAL:

-ORLEANS Music Conservatory / Salle de l’Institut
+Music Conservatory / Salle de l’Institut

 4 Place Sainte-Croix